Affiliate Gear Editor

 Cons: Small in the legs, not as much insulation underneath

-Editor’s Note: This Therm-a-Rest option is currently hard to find, but we’re hoping it comes back in stock soon.
+Editor’s Note: This Therm-a-Rest option is currently out of stock, but we’re hoping it comes back around due to its excellent packability.

 Weighing in at just 1 pound 4 ounces, Therm-a-Rest’s Hyperion gives plenty of warmth in a small package.
 It’s filled with 900-fill hydrophobic down that dries quickly on dewy mornings, leaving the insides warm and toasty.
 It sports a zonal fill system with 70% on the top and sides and 30% underneath, so be sure to have a warmer sleeping pad underneath.
 Since it’s from Thermarest, they have your sleeping pad in mind, offering straps under the bag to keep those who toss and turn secure on the mattress.